-Member of the Board of Directors and Member of the ESG Committee
+Member of the Board of Directors, Member of the Audit Committee and Member of the ESG Committee

 Monika Schüpbach's educational background is in business and office administration, and she holds a business administration diploma accredited by the Business School Switzerland.
-Before joining Steigenberger Hotel Group in 1991, Ms Schüpbach held various positions in the hotel industry, such as executive assistant and reception manager in Gstaad and Adelboden.
+Before joining Steigenberger Hotel Group in 1991, Monika Schüpbach held various positions in the hotel industry, such as executive assistant and reception manager in Gstaad and Adelboden.
 From 1991, she was the HR and Administrative Manager of the Steigenberger Hotel Gstaad-Saanen and was promoted to Deputy Managing Director four years later.
 In 1999, she transferred to Steigenberger Hotels AG in Zurich as Deputy Managing Director and Head of Accounting and Controlling.
 In 2004, she was named Commercial Director of Steigenberger Flughafen Gastronomie in Frankfurt am Main, Germany, where she was in charge of restructuring the unit's administrative operations, optimising its operating performance and overhauling its IT system.
-In 2005, Ms Schüpbach was named Delegate to the Board of Directors of Steigenberger Hotels AG and successfully managed the company as CEO for almost a decade.
+In 2005, Monika Schüpbach was named Delegate to the Board of Directors of Steigenberger Hotels AG and successfully managed the company as CEO for almost a decade.
 In 2014, she established her own consultancy, T2 Think twice Consulting by Monika Schüpbach, with a focus on strategy, process and organisational development in the hotel, food service and tourism industries.

-Other activities and functions: Monika Schüpbach is owner and CEO of T2 Think twice Consulting by Monika Schüpbach, Chairwoman of the Board of Directors of Steigenberger Hotels Aktiengesellschaft and a member of the Board of Directors of Congress Kursaal Interlaken AG.
+Other activities and functions: Monika Schüpbach is owner and CEO of T2 Think twice Consulting by Monika Schüpbach, Hirzel, and Chairwoman of the Board of Directors of Steigenberger Hotels Aktiengesellschaft, Zurich.